rdehavenl/gamingaws-terraform/README.md

 Speaking of which, copy the variable.tf_TEMPLATE to variable.tf, and modify as necessary.
 Certainly change the credentials file path, and the subnets if you want to.

+You will also need to copy the user_data.tpl_TEMPLATE to user_data.tpl and update the ZeroTierNetworkID as needed.
+See the ZeroTier Section below

 Validate the terraform will work as you expect
 ```
 terraform plan